5 things that could be harming your relationships

 4) Minimising something that’s bothering me to avoid drama

-When we keep ignoring the small things, sooner or later they build up into big things!
+It might seem like it’s not worth making a fuss…or even that it’s scary to let on that we’re bothered by something.
+But when we keep ignoring the small things, sooner or later they build up into big things.

 5) Saying sorry instead of acknowledging the impact